July/August 2025

 If you like what you read, give this a try: Subscribe to the Forum.

-If you have never written an article for the Bits, please click Guidelines for Bits Articles to find out how to do it.
-If you are hesitating, we will offer you guidance and give you a sounding board for your thoughts. please send in your articles, reflections, poetry and art to newslettereditor@seattle-al-anon.org.
+IIf you have never written an article for the Bits, please click Guidelines for Bits Articles to find out how to do it.
+If you are hesitating, we will offer you guidance and give you a sounding board for your thoughts.
+Also please consider sending reproducible artwork or photos.
+Please send in your articles, reflections, poetry and art to newslettereditor@seattle-al-anon.org.

 What’s On Your Mind?